Hisar (missile family): Foreign interest

-Bangladesh has expressed interest in the Hisar-O air defense system.
+Bangladesh has expressed interest in the Hisar-O+ air defense system.

-Indonesia has signed a contract for the purchase of a variant of the Hisar-O and SİPER surface-to-air missile system from Turkish defense company Roketsan at Indo Defence 2022, the system is known as Trisula-O and Trisula-U, and its made specifically for Indonesia's demands, request, and needs.
+Indonesia has signed a contract for the purchase of a variant of the Hisar-O and SİPER surface-to-air missile system from Turkish defense company Roketsan at Indo Defence 2022.
+The system is known as the Trisula-O and Trisula-U, and it is made specifically to meet Indonesia's operational requirements.
+The system will eventually be used by the Indonesian Air Force.

-It is also said according to Middle East Eye that Turkey will soon place Hisar air defence systems in the T-4 military base in the middle of Syria.